TazkiyaTech/quran-sdk/README.md

 ## Quran Quotes and Hifdh Tips

 As a bonus feature we have also included within the library some short, concise quotes and tips as inspiration for those memorising the Quran.
-The quotes about the magnificence and virtues of the Quran can be accessed by means of the [QuranQuotes](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranQuotes.java) class as follows:
+Quotes about the magnificence and virtues of the Quran can be accessed by means of the [QuranQuotes](Android/src/main/java/com/thinkincode/quran/sdk/database/QuranQuotes.java) class as follows:

     QuranQuotes quranQuotes = new QuranQuotes(myApplicationContext.getResources());
     String quranQuote = quranQuotes.getNextRandom();

-The practical tips for those memorising the Quran can be accessed by means of the [HifdhTips](Android/src/main/java/com/thinkincode/quran/sdk/database/HifdhTips.java) class as follows:
+Practical tips about how to learn and remember the Quran can be accessed by means of the [HifdhTips](Android/src/main/java/com/thinkincode/quran/sdk/database/HifdhTips.java) class as follows:

     HifdhTips hifdhTips = new HifdhTips(myApplicationContext.getResources());
     String hifdhTip = hifdhTips.getNextRandom();